madhavmehndiratta/blog/_posts/2020-05-21-stapler-1-vulnhub-walkthrough.md

 ## FTP Enumeration:

-Identifying vSFTP was running on Port 21, I tried to access by using an anonymous FTP login.
+Identifying vSFTP was running on Port 21, I tried to access it by using an anonymous FTP login.

 ```r
 m1m3@kali:~$ ftp 192.168.1.8